barrettfdavis/CV-Diffusion/README.md

 Getting Started
 ----

-To get started, the first thing you will need to do is create a calibration file for your specific samples' geometry.
-Ideally you should take your input photos with a ruler in frame to validate your pixel-distance ratio.
+To get started, you will first need to create a calibration file for your specific samples' geometry.
+Ideally you should take any input photos with a ruler in frame as a reference for the pixel-to-distance.

-To get started, you will first need to install the necessary dependencies:
+Once that's taken care of, you will then need to install the necessary dependencies:

 ```
 pip3 install opencv-python numpy matplotlib pillow
 ```

-Then you will need download or clone this repository and cd into the parent directory
+and then download or clone this repository

 ```
 git clone https://github.com/barrettfdavis/CV-Diffusion.git
 cd /CV-Diffusion
 ```

-Next, transfer the image files you would like to analyze into the folder "Inputs" (NB:
+Once you've got this repo setup, cd into the parent folder and transfer the image files you would like to analyze into the folder "Inputs"

 ```
 cp ~/[Insert Your Photos' Directory Here]/* ~/Inputs
 ```

-And run the image pre-processing script.
+Then, simply run the image pre-processing script:

 ```
 python3 diffusionCV.py
 ```

-Processing a folder of around fifty 30kb JPEGs took about 1-2 minutes on my MBP, but the actual time will depend largely on your machine.
+Processing a folder of around fifty 30 kb JPEGs takes about 30 seconds on my MBP, but the actual time will depend largely on your machine.
 Once this is finished, you will be ready to run the measurement script:

 ```
 python3 measure.py